Indigenous peoples first revere the falls as a sacred site in their oral traditions.

 Inclusions #

-Entry to Iguazú National Park (Argentina side) (as per option selected)
+Entry to Iguazú National Park (Argentina side)

 Round-trip hotel transfers from Puerto Iguazú (as per option selected)

-Access to Upper Lower Devils Throat
+Access to Upper Circuit trail, Lower Circuit trail, and the Devil’s Throat walkway

-Jungle Train ride in rainforest
+Jungle Train ride in the rainforest

 Exclusions #